awsdocs/amazon-ec2-user-guide/doc_source/instance-retirement.md

 To preserve the data on your retiring instance, you can perform one of the following actions\.
 It's important that you take this action before the instance retirement date to prevent unforeseen downtime and data loss\.

-If you are not sure whether your instance is backed by EBS or instance store, see [Determining the root device type of your instance](RootDeviceStorage.md#display-instance-root-device-type)\.
+If you are not sure whether your instance is backed by EBS or instance store, see [Determine the root device type of your instance](RootDeviceStorage.md#display-instance-root-device-type)\.

 **Check if your instance is reachable**